 See text of the podcast interview below.

-Hello everybody, welcome to our first episode of LagosMums talks.
+Hello everybody, welcome to this episode of LagosMums talks.
 Today we’ll be talking to Monisola Olorunfemi, a Board Certified Behavior Analyst.
 My name is Yetty Williams and at LagosMums, we love to talk about everything that affects family life and raising children.

 Today, we are talking about Autism.
 April is Autism awareness month and there are so many challenges, myths and success stories.
 In fact, there’s a lot wrapped around it.
 Many times, not understanding what it means can cause a lot of confusion and I think that is one of the reasons we need to talk about it because the more we talk about it, the more we help a family somewhere to help their child.
 Ultimately, it’s about the child that has been diagnosed with being on the spectrum.
 The question now is “what is the spectrum”?